Skip to Content

 Instructions

-• Quarter campari tomatoes, and place them in a glass or ceramic 9×13-inch baking dish.
+• Quarter the campari tomatoes, and place them in the prepared baking dish.

 1 pound campari tomatoes